webplatform/docs/guides/the_basics_of_html/index.md

 One last item to mention in an HTML document is how to include special characters.
 In HTML the characters <code>&lt;</code>, <code>&gt;</code> and <code>&amp;</code> are special.
 They start and end parts of the HTML document, rather than representing the characters less-than, greater-than and ampersand.
+For this reason, they must always be used in escaped form in content.

+Other than for these characters, you should try to avoid using character references whenever possible.
+If you use the UTF-8 character encoding you can represent any other character without escaping.

 One of the earliest mistakes a web author can make is to use an ampersand in a document and then have something unexpected appear.